-- Maintain a network of relationships linking scholars and practitioners, through conferences and other activities, which enable an exchange of policy priorities, policy-relevant research insights, and relevant data.
+- Maintaining a network of relationships which link scholars and practitioners, enabling an exchange of policy-relevant research insights and access to data.

 - Supporting novel programming such as the Bridging Divides Initiative, the Irregular Warfare Initiative, and the Future of Conflict program at the International Crisis Group, which are empowering the next generation of scholars, policy-makers, and military leaders to confront an array of conflict settings.

 - Mentoring younger scholars and those from under-represented groups, particularly those with limited access to research resources and mentors, so that they can realize their full scholarly potential.